Operating notes

 notice

-Viewing in smartphone or in mobile mode
+Smartphone or in mobile mode

-Given the large number of manufacturers and display sizes, there is no guarantee that the HTML Help will automatically select the correct view.
-The menu is sometimes displayed on the left and the actual contents in a very narrow format.
+Due to the large number of producers and display sizes, there is no guarantee that the HTML Online Help will automatically select the correct view.
+The menu may sometimes be displayed on the left or the actual contents are presented in a very narrow format.
 This occurs especially when the smartphone or tablet is held upright and the pixel resolution of the display is just above the limits listed above.
-In this case, we recommend collapsing the menu using the three dashes at top left or, better still, holding the device horizontally.

 Viewing in Mobile Mode: